 Terri Rubinstein, MFT, Sanville doctoral student, has an article published in Clinical Social Work Journal: “Relational Theory: A Refuge and Compass.”
 Clinical Social Work Journal, 43(4).
 DOI:10.1007/S10615-015-0523-8.

-Samoan Barish, DSW, former Dean of The Sanville Institute and core faculty member will be receiving The Lifetime Achievement Award on March 14, 2015 at the American Association for Psychoanalysis in Clinical Social Work conference in Durham, North Carolina.
+Samoan Barish, DSW, PhD, Dean Emeritus, Faculty, receieved The Lifetime Achievement Award on March 14, 2015 at the American Association for Psychoanalysis in Clinical Social Work conference in Durham, North Carolina.
 She was re-elected to the board of the International Federation for Psychoanalytic Education as well as Chair of Awards and is president of the American Association for Psychoanalysis in Clinical Social Work (APPCSW) (formerly NMCOP) and a board member of the International Federation for Psychoanalytic Education.

-Dr. Joan Dasteel, ’78 was recently appointed as lecturer in the David Geffen School of Medicine at UCLA in recognition of her work in teaching in the Doctoring 2 program.
+Joan Dasteel, PhD, ’78 was appointed as lecturer in the David Geffen School of Medicine at UCLA in recognition of her work in teaching in the Doctoring 2 program.

-Dr. Whitney van Nouhuys, ’05 was recently selected to be a supervisor in the Training Program of The Psychotherapy Institute in Berkeley.
+Whitney van Nouhuys, PhD, ’05 was selected to be a supervisor in the Training Program of The Psychotherapy Institute in Berkeley.